 Thursday, June 8, 2017

-Lectionary Ruminations 2.5 for the 2nd Sunday after Pentecost (Year A)
+Lectionary Ruminations 2.5 for the 11th Sunday in Ordinary Time / Proper 6 (Year A)

 Lectionary Ruminations 2.5 is a further revision and refinement of my Lectionary Ruminations and Lectionary Ruminations 2.0.
 Focusing on The Revised Common Lectionary Readings for the upcoming Sunday from New Revised Standard Version (NRSV) of the Bible, Lectionary Ruminations 2.5 draws on over thirty years of pastoral experience.
 Believing that the questions we ask are often more important than any answers we find, without over reliance on commentaries, I intend with sometimes pointed and sometimes snarky comments and Socratic like questions, to encourage reflection and rumination for readers preparing to lead a Bible study, draft liturgy, preach, or hear the Word.
 Reader comments are invited and encouraged.